 2.«#» “Simulated Output Energy Schedule(s)”(XX/XX/XX Version) means the amount of energy that is calculated by the Simulator as «Customer Name»’s simulated generation amount associated with each Simulator Project.
 [SL]

-2.«#» “Simulator” or “Slice Water Routing Simulator”(XX/XX/XX Version) means the POCSA module used to determine «Customer Name»’s Slice Output and Delivery Limits available from the Simulator Projects.
+2.«#» “Simulator” or “Slice Water Routing Simulator”(XX/XX/XX Version) means the POCSA module used to determine «Customer Name»’s Slice Output and SOE Limits available from the Simulator Projects.
 [SL]

 2.«#» “Simulator Parameters”(XX/XX/XX Version) means the operating parameters applicable to the Simulator Projects and which BPA develops as inputs to the Simulator to reflect Operating Constraints, pursuant to section 3.2 of Exhibit M. [SL]